 - 1. No hoof polish - 2.
 No banded manes or tails.
 Braiding of the mane and/or forelock is permitted. - 4.
 Trimming bridle path, fetlocks or excessively long facial hair is allowed - 5.
 Equipment with silver should not count over a good working outfit. - 6.
-Competitors use a breast collar and rear cinch is encouraged but not required. - 7.
-For bits, see the Western Division bit requirements.
+Competitors use of a breast collar and rear cinch is encouraged but not required. - 7.
+For bits, See Appendix D for the Western Division bit requirements